“So I have a strong background in investment math and cash flow model, so I get this completely… 100%. My question is, Will lawyers understand this?”

 “I don’t know.
 But they need to.
 Because if they can understand this, everything changes.”

-This week, my copywriter, Eric and I were pow-wow’ing, brainstorming on our marketing campaigns, and getting clear on what you’d need to hear/know to decide if our membership programs are right for you.
+This week, my copywriter, Eric and I were pow-wow’ing, brainstorming on our marketing campaigns, and getting clear on what you’d need to hear/know to decide if our membership programs are right for you and your law practice.

 (Do you have anyone to brainstorm your monthly marketing campaigns with?
 If not, you should.
 And, that’s something we do with our members, each month.)